 - Review and update your beneficiaries if applicable for the NCFlex Life, AD&D, Cancer, and Critical Illness plans.
 These plans will be moving to the new UNC Empyrean platform for 2023 so log in to that system to update your beneficiaries.

 - Update your State Health Plan enrollment from Base (70/30) to Enhanced (80/20) if you do not want to stay in the Base (70/30) Plan.

 - Complete the Tobacco Attestation as part of your State Health Plan enrollment in eBenefits.
 For tobacco users to receive the $60 wellness credit, you must follow the instruction for the Tobacco Cessation requirement.

 - Re-enroll in the Flexible Spending Account for health care and/or dependent care.

 - Save your enrollment changes and print your annual enrollment confirmation statement to confirm that you have taken an enrollment action.

 - To enroll in the UNC MetLife Group Term Life plan or Income Replacement plans (The Standard Disability or The Lincoln) click on the links for benefit information and enrollment forms.

 Are You On Target to Reach Your Retirement Goals?

 During enrollment, you’ll be thinking about the health benefits you need for the coming year.
 It’s also a good time to think about your retirement benefits.

-National Retirement Security Week is Oct.
-18-24.
-This week is the perfect time to consider your participation in the UNC retirement program and whether you are on target to reach your financial goals.
-ICMA-RC has several activities and ideas online.
+This is the perfect time to consider your participation in the UNC retirement program and whether you are on target to reach your financial goals.
 In addition, take advantage of these UNC resources:

 - CAPTRUST – All UNC System retirement program participants have access to CAPTRUST’s independent financial advisers.
 These advisors can help you plan for retirement and help you choose the right investment options offered under the UNC System retirement program.
 Visit captrustadvice.com or call 800-967-9948.